-- To develop an ability to think and reason mathematically. - To notice and realise the application of mathematics in the real world.

-• For students to have a positive attitude to mathematics and to achieve to the best of their ability, with confidence and enjoyment.
+- To develop an ability to think and reason mathematically. - To notice and realise the application of mathematics in the real world. - To have the understanding of how to use mathematics up to I/GCSE level and create a firm foundation for those wishing to study the subject further. - For students to have a positive attitude to mathematics and to achieve to the best of their ability, with confidence and enjoyment.